Thursday, May 18, 2023

 Thoughts on paper by D'Emic (2023) regarding evolution of huge body size in sauropods

 For generations, sauropod dinosaurs have starred in the popular imagination as the biggest land animals to ever walk the Earth, with interest in giant sauropods going back to the 1970s and 1980s with the discovery of the derived titanosaur Argentinosaurus and the diplodocids Diplodocus (=Seismosaurus) hallorum and Supersaurus (the giant rebbachisaurid Maraapunisaurus was seen in some publications as possibly the biggest-ever sauropod, although the missing nature of the holotype dorsal vertebra made size estimates of 190 feet guesswork, but Carpenter [2018] revised the size estimate of this genus to 105 feet, which makes sense because the initial size estimates of 170 feet for Diplodocus hallorum was later revised to 110 feet).
-While children and adults alike marvel at the huge size of sauropods compared to elephants, rhinoceroses, and the extinct paraceratheres, I have not forgotten the fact that some sauropods living on island arcs in southern Europe during the Late Cretaceous which today are part of France, Spain, and Romania exhibited insular dwarfism, and that not all sauropods approached the body sizes attained by Apatosaurus, BrachiosaurusBrontosaurus, Diplodocus, Galeamopus, Giraffatitan, and Supersaurus.
+While children and adults alike marvel at the immense size of sauropods compared to elephants, rhinoceroses, and the extinct paraceratheres, I have not forgotten the fact that some sauropods living on island arcs in southern Europe during the Late Cretaceous which today are part of France, Spain, and Romania exhibited insular dwarfism, and that not all sauropods approached the body sizes attained by Apatosaurus, BrachiosaurusBrontosaurus, Diplodocus, Galeamopus, Giraffatitan, and Supersaurus.
 Recently, D'Emic (2023) published a new paper illuminating the evolution of body size among sauropod taxa, relying on measurements of the circumferences of sauropod limb bones to propose that massive body size evolved convergently in multiple sauropod clades, while noting that select taxa of sauropods showed decreasing trends in body size.
 Having had the chance to read this paper, there are some noteworthy observations from the study that I wish to emphasize in detail.

 As admitted by D'Emic (2023), the patchy sauropod fossil record has constrained the focus on sauropod body size evolution to less than half of the approximately 250 described sauropod taxa, but the fact that Franz Nopcsa's interpretation of Magyarosaurus as a dwarf taxon has been vindicated by several studies (e.g. Benton et al. 2010; Stein et al. 2010) along with the small size of the short-necked dicraeosaurid Brachytrachelopan and the dwarf brachiosaurid Europasaurus shows that diminutive body size was present in more than one eusauropod clade.
 Although Cope's rule says that tetrapod lineages tend to increase in body size over time, it should be noted that when Edward Drinker Cope and Othniel Charles Marsh described to science the sauropod fauna of the Morrison Formation in western North America, they did not foresee that a few sauropod taxa of diminutive body size would be named in a handful of publications long after their deaths, and Magyarosaurus would be the first sauropod to be described that deviates from Cope's rule when it comes to body size in sauropods.
 With respect to the argument by D'Emic that the evolutionary cascade hypothesis put forward by Sander (2013) to interpret gigantism in some sauropods as being driven by anatomical and physiological innovations stemming from a nested array of historical prerequisites is best explained by ecological and life-history factors rather than any shared morphological traits, I should emphasize that the co-existence of dwarf and gigantic titanosaurs in the Late Cretaceous of Romania, Spain, and France (Stein et al. 2010; Vila et al. 2022) lends support to D'Emic's conclusion that ecological and life-history factors influenced the degree of dwarfism or gigantism among sauropod clades by showing that the insular nature of the ecosystems of the Ibero-Armorican island and Hațeg Island didn't necessarily translate into uniform dwarfism among titanosaur taxa from the Late Ceretaceous of Europe.
 For instance, Vila et al. (2022) note that the holotype of Abditosaurus kuehnei is substantially larger than specimens of other titanosaur taxa from the Ibero-Armorican Island as well as titanosaur specimens from the Hațeg Island, indicating that Cope's rule might apply to the evolution of body size in titanosaurs over the course of the Maastrichtian in southern Europe.